mjhea0/thinkful-angular/readme.md

 # AngularJS by Example - Building a Bitcoin Investment Calculator

-Angular JS is a powerful Javascript MVC framework created by Google to build maintainable web applications.
+Angular JS is a powerful Javascript framework created by Google to build maintainable web applications.
 In this tutorial we'll design a basic app that highlights much of what the framework has to offer.

 > First, before going any further, to fully understand this tutorial you need to be comfortable with *vanilla* Javascript, not just jQuery.
 For a crash course in Javascript, check out the Codeacademy Javascript [track](http://www.codecademy.com/tracks/javascript).

 The application we'll be developing is a Bitcoin investment calculator that details how much you could *potentially* profit if you invested X amount of dollars in Bitcoins.
-Through this tutorial, we'll walk you through the basics of designing a web app using Angular while also highlighting the key features of the framework.
+Through this tutorial, we'll walk you through the basics of designing a web app using Angular while also highlighting many of the key features of the framework, including templating, data-binding, and routing.

 Here's a sneak peak of what we're building:

 ![btc-calculator](https://raw.github.com/mjhea0/thinkful-angular/master/btc-calc.png)

+## What is Angular?

+One of my favorite quotes about MVC in terms of MV* frameworks comes from an angular book:

+*In Angular applications, the view is the Document Object Model (DOM), the controllers are JavaScript classes, and the model data is stored in object properties.

+We think MVC is neat for several reasons.
+First, it gives you a mental model for where to put what, so you don’t have to invent it every time.
+Other folks collaborating on your project will have an instant leg up on understanding what you’ve written, as they’ll know you’re using MVC structure to organize your code.
+Perhaps most importantly, we’ll claim that it delivers great benefits in making your app easier to extend, maintain, and test.*

 ## Philosophy